• humdinger •

 Part of Speech: Noun

-Meaning: (Colloquial) Something truly excellent, one of the very best of its kind.
+Meaning: (Colloquial) Something truly excellent, one of the very best or biggest of its kind.

 Notes: Here is another common and popular word that you probably wouldn't want to use on your college application but is OK in almost all other circumstances.
 It is a lexical orphan, with no clearly related family since it is not derived from some verb humding.
 No, it is unrelated to that humdinger of a vehicle, the Humvee, also called a Hummer.
 Humvee comes from the abbreviation HMMWV of that so, so romantic name "High Mobility Multipurpose Wheeled Vehicle".